 \begin{remark} The conditions \eqref{cond:sumiid1} - \eqref{cond:sumiid3} formulated in Theorem \ref{thm:iidsum} are technical, so we would like to characterise and verbally describe the underlying meaning and interpretation of them: The condition \eqref{cond:sumiid1} can be written as

-in which the right hand side is related to the correlation of $X_n$ and $Y_n$, therefore, this condition means that the interaction between $X_n$ and $Y_n$ is regulated; The condition \eqref{cond:sumiid2} is corresponding to the setup that the subsystem $X_n$ is relatively small in relative to the whole system $Z_n$ (hence the distributions of $Y_n$ and $Z_n$ have the same asymptotic behavior), specifically, that finite constant can choose to be zero (we provide a more general condition in this theorem); The condition \eqref{cond:sumiid3} can be considered as $Y_n$ converges to a constant satisfying the large deviation principle with the rate function $\phi$ and the remainder term $s_n$. \end{remark}
+in which the right hand side is related to the correlation of $X_n$ and $Y_n$, therefore, this condition means that the interaction between $X_n$ and $Y_n$ is regulated; The condition \eqref{cond:sumiid2} is corresponding to the setup that $X_n$ is small relative to $Z_n$ (hence the distributions of $Y_n$ and $Z_n$ have the same asymptotic behavior), specifically, that finite constant can be chosen to be zero (we provide a more general condition in this theorem); The condition \eqref{cond:sumiid3} means that $Y_n$ converges to a constant satisfying the large deviation principle with the rate function $\phi$ and the remainder term $s_n$. \end{remark}